byerlyd21/byerlyd21/README.md

 # 👋 Hi, I’m Dallin!
 - I am a computer science student at Utah State University who loves the outdoors, good books, and learning new things!
 In my free time, I like to snowboard, mountian bike, swim, and go to the gym.
 I also love playing intermural sports at Utah State like flag football, softball and volleyball.
 I also enjoy beating my girlfriend in pickelball.
+I am a intern at Eagle Rock Properties and a collaborator for the brand new AI
+  Buisness Integration Club at Utah State as well.

 # Interests
 - I’m interested in learning more about AI/ML, fintech, as well as improving and expanding my technical skills.
 Although I am always capivated